 Stopping your nightmares can be a bit tough, because again your nightmares may not be directly anxiety related.
 But there are some strategies you can try that often have an effect on how you dream.
 Consider the following tips:

-- Write Out Your Thoughts Before Bed - Sometimes a recurring negative thought can become a nightmare if it's left unchecked.
-Luckily, your mind has a tendency to forget things if you write them down, because it knows they're on paper somewhere permanently.
+- Write Out Your Thoughts Before Bed Sometimes a recurring negative thought can become a nightmare if it's left unchecked.
+Luckily, your mind has a tendency to let go of things if you write them down, because it knows they're on paper somewhere permanently.
 So when you have nervous thoughts before bed, make sure that you write them out in some type of journal so they're gone from your head when you sleep.

-- Fill Time With Happy Things - What you do during the day can also have an effect on nightmares.
-When you have severe anxiety it can be hard to be happy.
-But do whatever you can to fill your day time with activities that are more likely to create happy memories.
+- Fill Time With Happy Things What you do during the day can also have an effect on nightmares.
+When you have severe anxiety it can be hard to take part in enjoyable activities.
+Even if you don’t immediately feel like it, try to do what you can to fill your day time with activities that are more likely to create pleasant memories.
 For example, stop watching dramas, reality shows, and horror movies, and try your best to watch comedies and cartoons instead.
 Switching activities in this way will ensure that your days are spent with more positive thoughts, which in turn should become more positive dreams.

-- Exercise - Exercise has a powerful effect on sleep.
-If you exercise enough during the day you'll sleep easier and your mind will release neurotransmitters that can have a very beneficial effect on your mood.
-Exercising can make a big difference in your ability to create memories as well, and possibly improve the way your mind translates those stories.
+- Exercise Exercise has a powerful effect on sleep.
+If you exercise enough during the day you'll sleep easier and your brain will release neurotransmitters that can have a very beneficial effect on your mood.
+Exercising is thought to make a big difference in your ability to create memories as well, and possibly improve the way your mind translates those stories.

-- Have a Relaxation Strategy - When you have a nightmare, it's often hard to fall back asleep.
-If you find that you rarely sleep after waking up from a nightmare, come up with a game plan that you can initiate the moment you wake up that helps you become more relaxed.
+- Have a Relaxation Strategy When you have a nightmare, it's often hard to fall back asleep.
+If you find that you rarely sleep after waking up from a nightmare, come up with a game plan.
+You can initiate this plan the moment you wake up that helps you become more relaxed.
 For example, some people find that leaving the bedroom and walking into someplace comfortable like the living room helps.
 Others give themselves a bit of TV to help take their mind off the nightmare.
 Some even find that lovemaking with their partner can make a big difference.
 There are plenty of strategies you can try that will improve your mood more quickly and possibly help you fall asleep as well.

 These are all potential ways to cut back on your nightmares, and possibly improve your ability to sleep.
-But in the end, the best thing you can do is try to cure your anxiety.
-Take my free 7 minute anxiety test to find out more about how to treat anxiety and what your anxiety says about you.
+But in the end, the best thing you can do is try to gain understanding of the root of your anxiety and learn strategies for managing it.